peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 ## Bonus

-Play around with a live [Galvanize Bookshelf](https://ryansobol-galvanize-bookshelf.herokuapp.com) application.
-By the end of this series of assignments, you have a server application built to support this client application.
+Play around with a live version of the [Galvanize Bookshelf](https://ryansobol-galvanize-bookshelf.herokuapp.com) application.
+By the end of this series of assignments, you'll have built a server application to support this client application.

 Take a peek at the client application in the `public` directory.
 Familiarize yourself with the following.